-We talk to Tom Stanton, one of Planet Patrol’s partner researchers and Environmental Science lecturer at Nottingham Trent University.
+We talk to Dr Tom Stanton, one of Planet Patrol’s partner researchers and Environmental Science lecturer at Nottingham Trent University.
 Tom’s main research topic is microplastic, plastic and natural textile fibre pollution.
 Tom recently co-authored a scientific paper titled ‘It’s the product not the polymer: Rethinking plastic pollution’.
 In this blog, we explore Tom’s paper and ‘rethink plastic pollution’.

 The plastic pollution problem

 Plastic pollution is global.
 Large pieces of plastic break down into tiny particles called microplastics that can enter food chains.
 Plastic debris is found all over the planet, even in remote areas such as the Arctic.
 It is estimated that there are 5.25 trillion pieces of plastic waste in our oceans, so it is undeniably a widespread problem.
 However, our fixation on plastic pollution is diverting our attention from other, and potentially more pressing, environmental threats.
 It is so important that the impacts of plastic pollution are not misrepresented by industry, government, or the media.